Effective comparison of neutrino-mass models: Models' comparison and conclusions

 The situation can be radically different if the spurion entries in lepton-flavour space are hierarchical.
 Indeed, in each model there are limits in which flavour violation is suppressed in some or even all channels.
 To illustrate this possibility, in Fig.~\ref{fig:ComparisonNoE} we switched off all spurions with electron flavour indices, while keeping spurions with $\mu$ and/or $\tau$ indices equal to each other.
 In this case, $e-\mu$ and $e-\tau$ transitions are forbidden.
 Thus, in this figure we show the most sensitive $\mu-\tau$ flavour-violating observables, together with a few flavour-conserving ones.
 One can observe that the most stringent constraints come from very different observables depending on the model: $\tau$ decays to three leptons are the most sensitive in the cases of $\epsilon_\Sigma$, $\epsilon_2$ and $\epsilon_L$, while $\tau\to\mu\gamma$ prevails in the case $\epsilon_L=\epsilon_R$, with the strong constraint $\epsilon\lesssim 10^{-3}$.
 In the case of $\epsilon_N$, the most stringent bounds, $\epsilon\lesssim 10^{-1.5}$, come from flavour-conserving observables, and the same is true in the $\epsilon_\delta$ case, where $G_F$ universality is by far the dominant constraint.

 In Fig.~\ref{fig:ComparisonMuOnly} we switched off all the spurions with $e$ and/or $\tau$ flavour indices, retaining only the $\mu\mu$ entry of each spurion matrix, as motivated by the muon anomalies.
 This limit removes all bounds on $\epsilon_\delta$, which vanishes by antisymmetry, but in all other models the pattern of constraints remains non-trivial.
 We include in the figure all flavour-conserving observables that we analysed in the previous sections.
 One can observe that the ratios of sensitivities to the various observables are strongly model-dependent, allowing for powerful model discrimination in the case of a positive future signal.
 This is due to the different combinations of $c^G$, $c^{Hl(1,3)}$ and $c^{He}$ which enter into these observables.
 Further discriminating power could be obtained e.g. by considering individually $Z$ decays to each flavour of leptons: in the figure we rather selected the strongest of the three to set the best bound.
 In the $\epsilon_2$ case, the leading correction to electroweak precision observables is suppressed by a weak gauge loop, consequently the associated constraints are negligible; the only significant bound comes from the LHC direct searches for a charged scalar.
 Finally, in the cases of $\epsilon_2$ and $\epsilon_L=\epsilon_R$, the most sensitive observable is the muon magnetic dipole moment, meaning that these two models can address the $a_\mu$ anomaly consistently.
+On the other hand, regions which explain the $m_W$ anomaly are always constrained by other flavour-conserving constraints, and we therefore conclude that none of the models considered can resolve this discrepancy.